sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

 Printed 7 numbers out of 7
 ```

-When we enter a value 8, which is larger than our number array, out program will print all the numbers but when it tries to print the number at index `7`, it will fail with `ArrayIndexArrayIndexOutOfBoundsException`.
+If, instead, the user enter a value outside of the array, such as `8`, our program will print all the numbers up until it tries to print the number at index `7`.
+At this point, it will fail with `ArrayIndexArrayIndexOutOfBoundsException`.

 ```
 There are 7 numbers in the array.
 How many numbers should be printed ?
 8 Index 0 has value 7